wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-defender-for-office-365/includes/5-protect-users-from-malicious-urls-by-using-safe-links.md

  -  **Email messages**.
 Similar to Safe Attachments, there's no default Safe Links policy.
 However, the **Built-in protection** preset security policy provides Safe Links protection to all recipients (users who aren't defined in custom Safe Links policies).
 Organizations can also create Safe Links policies that apply to specific users, group, or domains.
  -  **Microsoft Teams**.
 Safe Links protection for links in Teams conversations, group chats, or from channels also controlled by Safe Links policies.
  -  **Office 365 apps**.
 Safe Links protection for Office 365 apps is available in supported desktop, mobile, and web apps.
 You configure Safe Links protection for Office 365 apps in the global setting that are outside of Safe Links policies.
-Safe Links protection for Office 365 apps is applied to all users in the organization who are licensed for Microsoft Defender for Office 365, regardless of whether the users are included in active Safe Links policies or not.
+Safe Links protection for Office 365 apps is applied to all users in the organization who are licensed for Microsoft Defender for Office 365.
+This protection applies even if the users aren't included in active Safe Links policies.

 ### URL detonation